MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/06-Communication-Create-ACS-Resource.md

 ### Create an Azure Communication Services Resource

-1. Visit the [Azure Portal](https://portal.azure.com) in your browser and sign in.
+1. Visit the [Azure Portal](https://portal.azure.com) in your browser and sign in if you haven't already.

 1. Type *communication services* in the **search bar** at the top of the page and select **Communication Services** from the options that appear.